top of page

 Dr. Roth received his post-graduate training in sex and relationship therapy at Robert Wood Johnson Medical School/UMDNJ.
 He received his doctorate from the University of St. Thomas Aquinas in Rome, Italy, and was a Fellow in Psychoanalysis at the NYU Psychoanalytic Institute affiliated with the Department of Psychiatry at NYU School of Medicine/Langone Medical Center (now renamed the Psychoanalytic Association of New York).
 He also completed a residency in clinical pastoral care at Lehigh Valley Hospital, the teaching hospital of Penn State University Medical School, in Allentown, PA.

-For many years he served as a director of spiritual care and clinical supervisor for chaplaincy training in hospitals and hospices, and as a professor of spirituality and clinical chaplaincy.
-He continues to be a recognized leader in the field of clinical pastoral care and brings his understanding of how we each bring our own belief systems and how we construct meaning and purpose in our lives to his work in sex and relationship therapy.
+For many years he served as a director of spiritual care and clinical supervisor for chaplaincy training in hospitals and hospices, and as a professor of spirituality and clinical chaplaincy in several graduate schools.
+He continues to be a recognized leader in the field of clinical pastoral care and brings his understanding of how we each bring our own belief systems and construct meaning and purpose in our lives to his work in sex and relationship therapy.

-His forthcoming book, The Intimacy Equation, will be published in 2024.
+The author of several previous books on subjects unrelated to his "day job," his long-awaited forthcoming book, The Intimacy Equation, will be published in 2025.

 Carole Moretz MSN PhD